AkIszler/AkIszler/README.md

 - 👋 Hi, I’m @AkIszler
 - 👀 I’m interested in learning mostly.
-Currently on this C# / Javascript kick but I need to brush up on my HTLM and CSS
+Currently on this C# Kick, wanna get into Unity Stuff again, really enjoying Maui as well!
-- 🌱 I’m currently learning I think i just... yeah above
+- 🌱 I’m currently learning or believe I am C# and XAML/Maui, and will be using it for Unity C# later
-- 💞️ I’m looking to collaborate on nothing atm because lord I AM BAD
+- 💞️ I’m looking to collaborate at some point, maybe on a game engine?
+I sorta made a half assed one, and that was fun.
+I just wanna help with SOMETHING when I get
+- good enough to do so.
-- 📫 How to reach me tbh I would say reddit, or maybe twitter but I dont link any of my programming stuff with my minimal Social media stuff
+- 📫 How to reach me, well... here and twitter @boredSoloDev
 <!---
 AkIszler/AkIszler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.